Samsung Galaxy S10 rumors and facts: Feb. 20 launch, Snapdragon 855, 5G possibilities and everything we know about specs, features and price

 Samsung has announced that it will host its next Unpacked event in San Francisco on Feb.
 20. And with that, the countdown to the Galaxy S10 begins in earnest.

 From now until then, we expect the rumor mill to continue to fire on all cylinders.
 Last week at CES, the next generation of cellular technology, called 5G, dominated the smartphone conversation.
 Samsung was quite visible at the show, unveiling a prototype of its forthcoming 5G phone.
 And yet we still don't know for sure whether the Galaxy S10, expected to launch on Feb.
-20, will or won't support it.
+20, will or won't support it -- or if perhaps one variant will.

 Whether it does or not, Samsung has a lot riding on the 10th edition of its flagship Galaxy S series.
 And based on both known facts and a growing list of rumors, it may well live up to the hype.
 The Snapdragon 855 chipset that will power Samsung's next flagship phone looks like an absolute beast; our preliminary benchmarking results suggest it will be speedy performer that leaves the Galaxy S9 and LG V40 in the dust.